 For this reason, we recommend keeping a room air conditioner around for technician comfort, counteracting heat from transformers, electrical panels, and the like.

-Essential for airflow on legacy cooling stems, raised floors are fast becoming ghosts of data centers past.
-While not required, you can keep all wires and piping under the flooring when switching over to a GRC immersion cooling solution.
-We also offer a below-floor CDU option for use with existing raised floors, allowing for further increased floor density
+Essential for airflow on legacy cooling systems, raised floors are fast becoming ghosts of data centers past.
+While not required, you can retain them to keep all wires and piping under the flooring when switching over to a GRC immersion cooling solution.
+We also offer a below-floor CDU option for use with existing raised floors, allowing for further increased floor density.

 Power planning typically constitutes a huge portion of any data center build or redesign.
 Fortunately, if you’re switching to immersion cooling, you can increase your power budget.